gflorez97/dataProcesses2019/docs/index.md

 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1

 Residual standard error: 0.1175 on 19546 degrees of freedom Multiple R-squared:  0.3117,	Adjusted R-squared:  0.3114
 F-statistic:  1264 on 7 and 19546 DF,  p-value: < 2.2e-16
 ```

 As it can be appreciated, the Adjusted R<sup>2</sup> value is low (we estimate a decent value would be around **0.7**).
 The R<sup>2</sup> indicates the percentage of the variance in the dependent variable that the independent variables explain.
 This way it is clear that this model does not explain well the variable `isAllNBA`.
-Therefore, we can not make a correct analysis of the coefficients to see which variables are more important.
+Therefore, we cannot make a correct analysis of the coefficients to see which variables are more important.

 <figure>
 	<img src="https://raw.githubusercontent.com/gflorez97/dataProcesses2019/master/Final%20Project/images/residualPlotBadModel.png" alt="Figure 6: Residual analysis of the bad model">